flash-abhi/Rest-Countries-API/README.md

 #### 1️⃣ Search for a Country – Type a country’s name in the search bar.
 #### 2️⃣ View Country Details – Click on a country from the results to explore its details.
 #### 3️⃣ Navigate Easily – Switch between countries with ease!

+# 💡 Pro Tip: This app relies on the REST Countries API, so make sure you have an active internet connection to fetch the latest country data! 🌎

+# 🚀 Happy Exploring! 🌍✨